sudofx/wake-scaffold/memory/core_memories/index.md

 expected workspace structure when executed through the development tool-runner.

-Wake 4 also recorded a structured epistemic revision:
+Wake 4 also recorded structured epistemic revision:

 `mr-2026-09-07-232514-001`

 with confidence changing from `low` to `high`.

-The corresponding hypothesis is now correctly marked `confirmed`.
+The corresponding hypothesis was correctly marked `confirmed`.

 ## Wake 5 — execution-path discovery